Mifiszon/Hackathon/README.md

 # Koleje Małopolskie – Route Monitor

-A web application that displays train routes and stops of Małopolskie Railways on an interactive map.
+A web application that displays train routes and stops of Koleje Małopolskie on an interactive map.
 The system consists of a **React.js frontend** and a **Python backend**, all containerized with **Docker**.

 ## Features